Ližnjan

-Ližnjan (Lisignano) is a village and municipality in Istria, Croatia.
-It has high biodiversity.
+Ližnjan (Lisignano) is a village and municipality in Istria, Croatia, known for its high biodiversity.

 There is a small church named Crkva Majke Božje od Kuj that dates back to the 17th century but was built on ancient foundations.
 It has a glass floor with an ornamental painting underneath.
 Importantly, the municipality also includes the remains of the ancient city of Nesactium, built by the ancient Histri.

 Demographics

 According to the 2021 census, its population was 4,087, with 1,445 living in the town proper.
 It was 3,965 in 2011.

 The municipality consists of the following settlements: